timlin0307/My_Line_Bot_Assist/README.md

 - Download and install [The Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) (it has instructions)
 - Login to [Heroku](https://www.heroku.com)
 - Go to "New" -> "Create New App"
 - Name the app -> "Create App"
+## PUSH Bot Programme to Heroku
-- Open cmd into your computer
+- Open cmd on your computer
+- Login to your Heroku account
+'heroku login'
 -
-##